 • Developed best practices for use of rope crabs.

 • No specific requirement for us to meter moisture content in lumber.

 • No requirement to cover lumber stored on site.

-• Assisted in drafting framing specific revisions to the Q&A contained in the HCD Guide Book Library of
+• Assisted in drafting framing specific revisions to the Q&A contained in the HCD Guide Book

 The CFCA Safety Committee and the CFCA Employment Committee have each worked to populate the CFCA website library with training materials, guidelines, and forms for member compliance on safety and labor/employment specific to our industry.
 Our members find these resources invaluable for their internal safety and human resource professionals.